magic/error/README.md

 * error.code for passed in errors is E_UNKNOWN.

 #### 0.0.3
+* error type (third fn argument) can now be set, default is E to keep output the same.
-* error name (second fn argument) can now be a string with spaces. e.code is e.name, but UPPER_SNAKE_CASED.
+* error name (second fn argument) can now be a string with spaces. e.code is e.type + e.name, but UPPER_SNAKE_CASED.
+* error stack cleanup improved.

 #### 0.0.4 - unreleased
 ...